: a place equipped for experimental study in a science or for testing and analysis

 a course of study requiring two lectures and one laboratory per week

 experiments conducted in a modern laboratory

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'laboratory.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'laboratory.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.